markjnkim/es_mod/01-html/content/step-4-what-to-do.md

-# Lesson 4: What We All Do
+# Lesson 4: Build the "What you Do" Section

 ## Introduction

 Our Run Buddy web page is looking good.
 We've knocked out some pretty tricky sections like the header, hero, and sign-up form.
 This next lesson may feel like a bit of a breather since we don't need to use any complex CSS properties like floats or positioning.
 As we build out these two "What We Do" and "What You Do" sections, though, a few new concepts will still come into play.
 Be prepared to learn and exercise some previous skills at the same time!

-# Filling in the HTML
+# Fill in the HTML

 In Lesson 1, we left high-level placeholders for these sections: